saidelike/cursorless/docs/contributing/cursorless-in-neovim.md

 vim.o.runtimepath = vim.o.runtimepath .. "," ..
 "C:\\path\\to\\cursorless\\dist\\cursorless.nvim"
 ```

+Note that the above path should point to the `dist/cursorless.nvim` directory in your cloned cursorless repository.
+It may not already exist, but will be created automatically when you first launch the extension in debug mode.

+Note also that the above line must appear before the `require('cursorless').setup()` line in your neovim configuration.

 ### 4. Add nvim executable path to your PATH

 On Mac and Linux, this should be done automatically.